Xetibo/ReSet-Doc/sections/introduction.typ

 - *Features*\
-  In order for ReSet to be a viable alternative to existing solutions, it would need to cover the majority of use cases, this means supporting as many features as possible, or providing a plugin system for modular expansion.
+  In order for ReSet to be a viable alternative to existing solutions, it would need to cover the majority of use cases, this means supporting as many features as possible or providing a plugin system for modular expansion.
 - *Maintainability*\
-  With increasing scope, the overhead for developers will increase, causing potential slowdowns in development, or release cycles.
+  With increasing scope, the overhead for developers will increase, causing potential slowdowns in development or release cycles.

 The challenges specified in combination with a smaller user base for minimal environments are likely the cause for a missing universal solution.
 The previous